Fga721/Felipe-s-Lib/README.md

 * Blazey - original template
 * Brekko/Jay - original repositories (also thanks for helping me on softcode the Bull and fixing them)
 * Snowie and Vi - helping Blazey making original template
+* RenoJson - More stable ZombieBull and ZCorpChairRacer code

 # What is this?